phil-opp/blog_os/blog/content/edition-3/posts/03-screen-output/index.md

 In the [previous post], we learned how to make our minimal kernel bootable.
 Using the [`BootInfo`] provided by the bootloader, we were able to access a special memory region called the _[framebuffer]_, which controls the screen output.
-We wrote some example code to display a gray stripe pattern:
+We wrote some example code to display a gray background:

 [previous post]: @/edition-3/posts/02-booting/index.md
 [`BootInfo`]: https://docs.rs/bootloader_api/latest/bootloader_api/info/struct.BootInfo.html